phpMussel/phpMussel/_docs/readme.EN.txt

    - "Mach-O Signatures" (macho_*).
 Checked against the contents of every non-whitelisted file targeted for scanning and matched to the Mach-O format.
-   - "ZIP MetaData Signatures" (metadata_*).
+   - "Archive Metadata Signatures" (metadata_*).
 Checked against the CRC32 hash and filesize of the initial file contained inside of any non-whitelisted archive targeted for scanning.
    - "Email Signatures" (mail_*).
 Checked against the $body variable parsed to the phpMussel_mail() function, which is intended to be the body of email messages or similar entities (potentially forum posts and etcetera).
+   - "Whitelist Signatures" (whitelist_*).
+Checked against the MD5 hash of the contents and the filesize of every file targeted for scanning.
+Matched files will be immune to being matched by the type of signature mentioned in their whitelist entry.
      (Note that any of these signatures may be easily disabled via phpmussel.ini).